-GIP, also known as gastric inhibitory polypeptide, or glucose-dependent insulinotropic polypeptide, is a 42 amino acid peptide hormone synthesized in and secreted from K cells in the intestinal epithelium.
-The majority of intestinal K cells are located in the proximal duodenum.
-GIP secretion is primarily regulated by nutrients, especially fats Intriguingly, bioactive truncated GIP has also been detected in pancreatic a-cells, raising the possibility of an intra-islet a-cell to b-cell connection Glucose-dependent insulinotropic polypeptide (GIP) is expressed in pancreatic islet alpha-cells and promotes insulin secretion Gastroenterology.
-2010 Feb 2.
-[Epub ahead of print].
 GIP exhibits potent incretin activity in rodents and human subjects.
 Unlike GLP-1, which exerts multiple non-incretin activities in the regulation of blood glucose, the primary action of GIP is the stimulation of glucose-dependent insulin secretion.
 GIP may also play a role in adipocyte biology, however the physiological significance of GIP action in the adipocyte is less well defined.
 The interaction of GIP with its receptor has been studied at high resolution, demonstrating the importance of hydrophobic interactions for interaction of the GIP alpha helix with the extracellular domain of the GIP receptor as outlined in Crystal structure of the incretin-bound extracellular domain of a G protein-coupled receptor.
 Proc Natl Acad Sci U S A. 2007 Aug 21; [Epub ahead of print]

 To review in more detail the receptor-dependent mechanisms mediating GIP action, see GIP Receptor

 The site of GIP expression, the gut endocrine K cell, clearly possesses the molecular machinery required for sensing nutrient intake and secreting GIP following nutrient ingestion.
-Targeting a modified human insulin transgene to the murine K cell results in appropriate glucose-and meal-related insulin secretion in vivo.
+Targeting a modified human insulin transgene to the murine K cell results in appropriate glucose- and meal-related insulin secretion in vivo.
 See Glucose-dependent insulin release from genetically engineered K cells Science.
 2000 Dec 8;290(5498):1959-62.
 As gut K cells are sparse and difficult to study, there is little known about the molecular biology of the GIP-secreting K cell.
 Parker and colleagues isolated purified populations of non-immortalized murine K cells from transgenic mice expressing a yellow fluorscent protein under the control of the GIP promoter.
-Murine K cells were found to express Kir6.2, Sur1, Sglt1, GPR40, GPR119, and GPR120 and GIP secretion was stimulated by glucose, cyclic AMP and linoleic acid as well as tolbutamide but not by modulation of tast receptor activity.
+Murine K cells were found to express Kir6.2, Sur1, Sglt1, GPR40, GPR119, and GPR120 and GIP secretion was stimulated by glucose, cyclic AMP and linoleic acid as well as tolbutamide but not by modulation of taste receptor activity.
 GIP+ cells also expressed the proglucagon gene, and at a much higher level, the Pyy gene.
 See Nutrient-dependent secretion of glucose-dependent insulinotropic polypeptide from primary murine K cells.
 Diabetologia.
 2009 Feb;52(2):289-98.

 Th importance of the K cell for glucose homeostasis and energy conservation has been studied in mice with targeted transgenic ablation of GIP-producing K cells using a Diphtheria toxin transgene under the control of the rat GIP promoter.
 Substantial ablation of K cells was achieved and associated with almost complete extinction of GIP expression in the murine small bowel.
-Unexpectedly, the incretin response was completeky lost in these mice, despite normal levels of GLP-1.
+Unexpectedly, the incretin response was completely lost in these mice, despite normal levels of GLP-1.
 Moreover, the mice exhibited a partial restoration of the incretin response after high fat feeding yet were resistant to diet-induced obesity, and exhibited a phenotype partially resembling Gipr-/- mice, with increased energy expenditure and enhanced insulin sensitivity Targeted ablation of GIP-producing cells in transgenic mice reduces obesity and insulin resistance induced by a high fat diet J Biol Chem.
 2008 Apr 17; [Epub ahead of print]

-The physiological actions of GIP have been studied by administration of GIP to cells, and infusion in rodents and human subjects.
+The actions of GIP have been studied by administration of GIP to cells, and infusion in rodents and human subjects.
 Although classically viewed as an incretin, GIP may also modulate plasma insulin via effects on insulin extraction or clearance in specific experimental conditions.
 Although GIP infusion in normal human subjects did not affect glucose, insulin, or C-peptide at normoglycemia (5 mM glucose), GIP co-administered with the SU glibenclamide increased plasma insulin but not C-peptide.
 The mechanisms underlying this intriguing observation remain unclear.
 See Glucose-dependent insulinotropic hormone potentiates the hypoglycemic effect of glibenclamide in healthy volunteers: evidence for an effect on insulin extraction.
 J Clin Endocrinol Metab.
 2001 May;86(5):2015-9

 An important determinant of GIP action is the N-terminal cleavage of the peptide to the inactive GIP (3-42).
 The enzyme DPP-4, which also cleaves GLP-1 and GLP-2, rapidly inactivates GIP both in vitro and in vivo.
 See Dipeptidyl-peptidase IV hydrolyses gastric inhibitory polypeptide, glucagon-like peptide-1(7-36)amide, peptide histidine methionine and is responsible for their degradation in human serum.
 Eur J Biochem.
 1993 Jun 15;214(3):829-35 and Degradation of glucose-dependent insulinotropic polypeptide and truncated glucagon-like peptide 1 in vitro and in vivo by dipeptidyl peptidase IV.Endocrinology.
 1995 Aug;136(8):3585-96 and Investigation of glucose-dependent insulinotropic polypeptide-(1-42) and glucagon-like peptide-1-(7-36) degradation in vitro by dipeptidyl peptidase IV using matrix-assisted laser desorption/ionization-time of flight mass spectrometry.
 A novel kinetic approach J Biol Chem.
 1996 Sep 20; 271 (38) :23222-9;